dice-group/LIMES/limes-core/manual/user_manual.md

 More complex distance measures are being added.

 ## Machine Learning
-In most cases, finding a good eetric expression (i.s. one that achieve high F-Measure) is not a trivial task.
+In most cases, finding a good metric expression (i.s. one that achieve high F-Measure) is not a trivial task.
 Therefore, in LIMES we implemented a number of machine learning algorithm for auto-generation of metric (also called Link Specification).
 For using a machine learning algorithm in your configuration file use the `MLALGORITHM` tag instead of the `METRIC` tag.
 For example:

 	<MLALGORITHM>
 		<NAME>wombat simple</NAME>